Trip review written by ttewks1 on January 16, 2016

 Our suite had a full kitchen, washer/dryer and a King bed to die for, soft cotton bed linens coupled with plenty of luxurious pillows.
 Being fully content we drifted quickly off to sleep.

 We awoke to a beautiful sunrise and a fabulous breakfast prepared by the executive chef and his always affable sous chef.
 We enjoyed fresh breads, eggs, bacon, coffee and an amazing dim sum vegetable dumplings that was off the charts.

 Water sports will be the house specialty………kite boarding, kayaking, swimming, windsurfing, snorkeling, SUP, diving, boating, sail kayaks..…… all at your doorstep.
-The Resort is also in the process of setting up a Dive school with the Dive Master already hard at work.
+Please change to The Resort also offers a fully equipped Dive Shop.

 We soon headed out to snorkel and explore the local cays and reefs with the resort’s Dive Master, we were joined by the dynamic duo from The Expeditioners, the famed global travel explorers and kite boarding enthusiasts.
 They planned to be based out of South Caicos as the constant trade winds create a world class kite boarding Mecca.
 A short 10 minute boat ride and we arrived at the first snorkel destination, a pristine coral reef maintained by the South Caicos School of Field Studies sponsored by Boston University.
 From there we ventured to a deserted Isle, landing on a powder soft beach with abundant conch shells and iguanas.
 We christened the beach “Ralph’s Beach” named after our congenial Dive Master.
 From there we hiked up to the vista a short 5-10 minute walk and the view from the peak was absolutely spectacular with the deep dark blue of the Atlantic to the East and neon blue of Caicos Banks to the West.